agalue/cassandra-aws/README.md

 terraform destroy
 ```

-It seems like terraform has some dependency issues when destroying the lab using modules.
-If this happens, you have to manually terminate the instances prior running `terraform destoy`; otherwise it stays forever waiting on destroying the internet gateway without even trying to shutdown the resources created inside the modules.
+In case there are issues while destroying the objects, please manually terminate the instances using the AWS console prior running `terraform destroy`.